-Developing right-sized IAM is key to maintaining a strong cloud security posture by making it more manageable and reducing the risk of unauthorized access.
+Maintaining the principle of least privilege is key to hardening your cloud security posture by making IAM policies more manageable and reducing the risk of unauthorized access and stolen credentials.

-Maintaining least-privilege IAM can be at odds with moving fast, but it can also lead to IAM sprawl.
-When weak IAM policies build up over time, it can be difficult to untangle the tech debt and have insight into who has access to what for security auditing.
+Maintaining least-privilege IAM requires a concerted effort and can be at odds with moving fast.
+When overly-permissive IAM policies build up over time, it can be difficult to untangle the resulting sprawl to get clear insight into who has access to what.

 Managing access and permissions across hundreds, if not thousands, of cloud services is easier said than done.
-Without a consolidated IAM strategy in place, it’s hard to identify overly permissive rules that may unintentionally grant access to the wrong people and expose your environment to risk.
+Without proper guardrails in place, it’s hard to retroactively identify overly permissive access that could amplify the impact of compromised credentials.

 How it works

 To help teams maintain IAM security best practices programmatically and consistently, our open source tool AirIAM and our platform are here to help.

 Bridgecrew is equipped with dozens built-in IAM policies enforced from code to cloud to minimize over-privileged IAM roles and permissions.Learn more →